workdojos/Ghostwriters-leaderboard-Vantajs/public/pilots/MD files/Paula.md

 Personality: Paula is a highly motivated and driven individual who is always looking for ways to improve her skills and advance her career.
 She is a natural leader and enjoys working in a team environment.
 She is also a creative thinker and is always looking for new and innovative ways to reach her target audience.
 She is a great problem solver and is always willing to go the extra mile to ensure the success of her campaigns.

-Goals: Paula's ultimate goal is to become a manager in a digital marketing agency and lead a team of marketers.
+**Goals**: Paula's ultimate goal is to become a manager in a digital marketing agency and lead a team of marketers.
 She is also interested in starting her own digital marketing agency one day and is always looking for new opportunities to grow her skills and network.

 ---